HMoana/Book-Your-Stay/client/README.md

 ### **Purpose**

 The purpose of this project is build upon previous the MERN stack project.
 With a key focus on using MongoDB Atlas, using Mongoose to create schemas and models.
-From there use API to create a full stack application.
-Attempt to authenticate user in the backend.
+From there use the React tool Context API to manage the frontend.
+Finally to attempt user authentication.

 ### **Built with:**